Polkas/cat2cat/README.md

 ## UML

-The graphs present how `cat2cat::cat2cat` functions works, in this case of a panel dataset without the unique identifiers and only two periods.
+The graphs present how the `cat2cat::cat2cat` function works, in this case under a panel dataset without the unique identifiers and only two periods.

 ![Backward Mapping](./man/figures/back_nom.png)